Covid-19: Rules for travel to and from France

 Pic: The Connexion

-You can find the form on the UK government's website here.
-This must be done within 48 hours prior to leaving France.
-The details of under-18s (under-16s for Scotland) who will be staying at the same UK address can be added to their parent or guardian's form.
+- Fill in a passenger locator form as per UK government instructions.
+This must be done in the 48 hours before you arrive in the UK.
+The details of under-18s (or under-16s in Scotland) who will be staying at the same UK address as any adults in the group can be added to their parent or guardian’s form.

 The UK accepts vaccination certificates from EU countries including France and from America for entry into the country.

 - be able to present proof of an essential reason for travel.
 Further information on this can be found here.

 - book and pay in advance for two PCR tests to be taken on or before day two and on or after day eight after arriving.

 - quarantine for 10 days on arrival in the UK (if over 18).
 For people travelling to England, there is an option to buy a ‘test to release’ kit for day five, allowing you to leave quarantine early.
 This is not available for travellers arriving in Wales, Northern Ireland or Scotland.

 Those who need to quarantine on arrival must go directly to where they are quarantining and remain there for 10 days.
 The day you arrive is day 0.

 If you are staying in the UK for less than 10 days, you must quarantine for the whole stay.
 You must also book your day two and day eight Covid tests even if you will no longer be there for the whole of your stay.